 Candidates who are not granted a scholarship may nevertheless be accepted for a period of independent research at their own expense (see above).

 Applications for scholarships tenable as of January 2019 are to be submitted by duly filling in the form in pdf or in Word together with the two requested letters of recommendation and the language certificates by e-mail or by post by 31 October 2018 to:

 00184 Rome, Italy

-The Secretariat is open to co-operation with national universities or research centres, as well as other international organisations with a view to organising joint scholarships in accordance with the objectives of each of the institutions involved.
-Possible co-operation formulae include the granting of a UNIDROIT research period as a bonus in the framework of doctoral studies or competitions among young professors, such a period to be funded in full by the associated institution or a third party of its choice, or jointly with UNIDROIT.
+The Secretariat is open to co-operation with national universities or research centres, as well as other international organisations with a view to organising cooperation in accordance with the objectives of each of the institutions involved.
+Possible cooperation formulae include the granting of a UNIDROIT research period as a bonus in the framework of doctoral studies or competitions among young professors, such a period to be funded in full by the associated institution or a third party of its choice.